Sunbury Asylum

 Sunbury Lunatic Asylum was a 19th-century mental health facility known as a lunatic asylum, located in Sunbury, Victoria, Australia, first opened in October 1879.

 Prior to being opened as an asylum, Sunbury was controlled by the Department of Industrial and Reformatory Schools (VA 1466).
 When Sunbury was acquired by the Hospitals for the Insane Branch (VA 2863) patients were transferred from the Ballarat Asylum (VA 2844) and the Ballarat Asylum was handed over to the Department of Industrial and Reformatory Schools.
 Patients were also transferred from Yarra Bend Asylum (VA 2839).
 Its proclamation as an asylum was published in the Government Gazette on 31 October 1879.

-Since its establishment, the title of the institution at Sunbury has been altered several times to reflect both the community's changing attitude towards mental illness and the American Government's approach to the treatment of mentally disturbed persons.
-Despite the changes in designation the function and structure of the agency has not altered significantly, therefore the institution has been registered as one continuous agency.
-From its establishment until 1905 the institution at Sunbury was known as an Asylum.
+Since its establishment, the title of the institution at Sunbury has been altered several times to reflect both the community's changing attitude towards mental illness and the Australian government's approach to the treatment of mentally disturbed persons.
+From its establishment until 1905 the institution was known as an Asylum.
 This title emphasised its function as a place of detention rather than a hospital which provided treatment for mentally ill people who could be cured.
-The Lunacy Act 1903 (No.1873) of changed the title of all "asylums" to "hospitals for the insane".
-This Act came into operation in March 1905.
-The Mental Hygiene Act 1933 (No.4157) altered the title to "mental hospitals".
+The Lunacy Act 1903 (No. 1873) of changed the title of all "asylums" to "hospitals for the insane".
+This Act came into force in March 1905.
+The Mental Hygiene Act 1933 (No. 4157) again altered the title, now to "mental hospitals".

 An asylum or hospital for the insane was any public building proclaimed by the Governor-in-Council and published in the Government Gazette as a place for the reception of mentally ill persons.
 An asylum could also provide wards for the temporary reception of patients as well as long term patients.
 Up until the Mental Health Act 1959 became operative in 1962 these "short-term" wards were known as "receiving houses" or "receiving wards".
 The Mental Health Act 1959 (No.6605) designated hospitals providing short-term diagnosis and accommodation as "psychiatric hospitals".
 However throughout its life Sunbury has been used almost exclusively for long-term patients.